 The healthiest protein bars are ones with a good protein count and a low sugar content.
 To go into a bit more detail, watch out for these on the label.

-Protein source: This is pretty important because you want protein in your bar, right?
+Protein source: This is pretty important because you want a healthy amount of protein in your bar, right?
 I always try to go for a bar that has 8 grams of protein or more to get the nutrition and the satiety factor.
 A few examples of great sources to look for are:

 - Seeds, like hemp seeds